The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Preliminaries

 Likewise, the span

 defines a linear functor, the counit

-The decomposition groupoid axioms gives the tools to prove that $\Delta$ satisfies the coassociativity comultiplation property and $\delta$ the counital property on $\Grpd_{/X_1}$ (\cite{GTK1}, \S 5.3).
-We obtain a coalgebra $(\Grpd_{/X_1} , \Delta, \delta)$ called the \emph{incidence coalgebra}.
+The decomposition groupoid axioms serve to ensure that $\Delta$ is coassociative with counit $\delta$, up to coherent homotopy \cite[\S 5.3]{GTK1}.
+This coalgebra $(\Grpd_{/X_1} , \Delta, \delta)$ is called the \emph{incidence coalgebra}.
+The classical notion of incidence coalgebras in vector spaces is obtained by taking homotopy cardinality; see \cite{GTK2}.
+A monoidal structure on $X$ gives furthermore a bialgebra structure.
+This is not needed in this paper, except that it will be mentioned in some examples.

-\begin{exa} The Hopf algebra of rooted plane trees~\cite{MR1905177} is the free commutative algebra on the set of isomorphism classes of rooted plane trees, with comultiplication defined by summing over certain admissible cuts $c$:
+\begin{exa} The Butcher--Connes--Kreimer Hopf algebra of rooted trees is the free commutative algebra on the set of isomorphism classes of rooted trees, with comultiplication defined by summing over certain admissible cuts $c$:

-An admissible cut $c$ is a splitting of the set of nodes into two subsets, such that the second forms a subtree $R_c$ containing the root node (or is the empty forest); the first subset, the complement crown, then forms a subforest $P_c$.
-We obtain the coalgebra of rooted plane trees directly from the discrete decomposition groupoid of rooted plane trees of Example \ref{exatrees}. \end{exa}
+Recall that an admissible cut $c$ is a splitting of the set of nodes into two subsets, such that the second forms a subtree $R_c$ containing the root node (or is the empty forest); the first subset, the complement crown, then forms a subforest $P_c$.
+The Butcher--Connes--Kreimer Hopf algebra is in fact the incidence bialgebra of the decomposition groupoid of rooted trees of Example \ref{exatrees} \cite{GTK1}. \end{exa}

-\begin{exa}[\cite{GTK1}, \S 5.1] If $X$ is the nerve of a category (for example, a poset) then $X_2$ is the set of all composable pairs of arrows.
-The comultiplication is just defined by:
+\begin{exa}\cite[\S 5.1]{GTK1} If $X$ is the nerve of a category (for example, a poset) then $X_2$ is the set of all composable pairs of arrows.
+The comultiplication is then defined by:

-and the counit sends identity arrows to 1 and other arrows to 0. \end{exa} \begin{blanko} {CULF maps} \end{blanko} Recall that a simplicial map $F: Y \rightarrow X$ is cartesian on an arrow $[n] \rightarrow [k]$ in $\simplexcategory$, if the naturality square for $F$ with respect to this arrow is a pullback.
+and the counit sends identity arrows to 1 and other arrows to 0.